-- 5. Move the rudder stick to the left.
-The rudder and the nose wheel should move to the left, which will cause the aircraft to yaw left. - Move the rudder stick to the right.
-The rudder and the nose wheel should move to the right, which will cause the aircraft to yaw right.
+- Move the rudder stick to the left.
+The rudder should move to the left, which will cause the aircraft to yaw left. - Move the rudder stick to the right.
+The rudder should move to the right, which will cause the aircraft to yaw right.